pswhdev/mastermind/README.md

 ### Wireframes

 Wireframes were generated for both mobile and desktop versions utilizing Balsamiq.
 The layout remains consistent across all screens, adapting seamlessly to various screen sizes.
-Little changes were made during the development and therefore the wireframes don't represent the final product 100%.
+Few changes were made during development, so the wireframes differ slightly from the final product.

 ![Wireframes](documentation/wireframes.png)